AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion/ingest-aep-segments.md

 +++

-You need to transform this JSON data to add the tenant name of the environment and to provide a more user-friendly name to the audience.
+You need to transform this JSON data to add the tenant name of the environment and to provide a more user-friendly name for the audience.

 +++ Transform JSON